rmcanany/SolidEdgeHousekeeper/README.md

 in the folder(s) far exceed the number of files in the assembly.
 The program gets links by recursion, then finds draft files with *where used*.
+If your draft files have the same name as the model they depict, you can bypass *where used*.
+Set this option on the **Configuration Tab**.

 A bottom up search requires a valid Fast Search Scope filename, (e.g., `C:\Program Files\...\Preferences\FastSearchScope.txt`),